Endoscopic Sinus Surgery

 Advanced, minimally invasive sinus surgery using 3D image-guided technology for patients with chronic sinusitis and recurrent sinus infections.
 Outpatient procedure with excellent long-term outcomes.

 Amazing surgical advances over the last decade allow our skilled ENT doctors to perform cutting-edge sinus surgery for patients with severe sinus disease.
-Endoscopic sinus surgery to treat chronic sinusitis or recurrent acute sinusitis can now be performed without the pain and complications of previous sinus surgeries.
+Endoscopic sinus surgery can now be performed without the pain and complications of previous sinus surgeries.

 The goal of endoscopic sinus surgery is to remove blockages in the sinuses that cause pain and breathing problems.
 Removing blockages will help the sinuses drain, improve airflow through the nasal passages, and reduce the number and severity of sinus infections.